-Why is Employee Engagement Important?
+Why is Team Member Engagement Important?

 Better Retention Rates

-According to Gallup’s State of the Global Workforce report (2017), companies with top-performing leaders have 50% lower voluntary turnover than those with poor leadership practices, and 47% of active job seekers are looking for a new position because of bad company culture, of which low employee engagement can be a contributing factor.
+According to Gallup’s State of the Global Workforce report (2017), companies with top-performing leaders have 50% lower voluntary turnover than those with poor leadership practices, and 47% of active job seekers are looking for a new position because of bad company culture, of which low engagement can be a contributing factor.

 More Client Satisfaction

 If team members are engaged in their jobs, they will derive more joy from them.
-And when employees are happier and more motivated, they do better work for the organization.
+And when team members are happier and more motivated, they do better work for the organization.

 When you have an engaged workforce, everyone works harder.
 That’s because motivated team members are more productive, less likely to quit their jobs, and more loyal to the company in general.

 Communicate with your team members about how what they do on a daily basis impacts the business.
 Let them know about the good things happening in the company and how they contributed to it.

-- Reduction in employee turnover.
+- Reduction in turnover.